eapowertools/qs-admin-playbook/docs/asset_management/apps/check_new_apps.md

 ## Parameters ##
 ################

-# Assumes default credentials are used for the Qlik CLI Connection
+# Assumes default credentials are used for the Qlik CLI for Windows Connection

 # machine name
 $computerName = 'machineName'